sarya-infoblox/networking_infoblox/doc/source/installation.rst

     $ sudo pip install networking-infoblox

 .. note::
-  Release 8.0.1 of the IPAM Driver supports the Mitaka release, 9.0.1 supports the Newton release, and 10.0.0 supports the Ocata release.
+  Release 18.0.0 of the IPAM Driver supports the Wallaby release, 14.0.0 supports the Rocky release, and 12.0.1 supports the Queens release.

-  For example, to install the IPAM Driver for Newton, use the following command:
+  For example, to install the IPAM Driver for Wallaby, use the following command:

-    $ sudo pip install networking-Infoblox==9.0.1
+    $ sudo pip install networking-Infoblox==18.0.0

 .. note::
-  Infoblox strongly recommends using 8.0.1, 9.0.1, 10.0.0 and later versions of the IPAM Driver as they include critical bug fixes.
+  Infoblox strongly recommends using 18.0.0, 14.0.0, 12.0.1 versions of the IPAM Driver as they include critical bug fixes.

 Creating the Infoblox Neutron Database